-Any student may elect Women's and Gender Studies as a minor in addition to a disciplinary or interdisciplinary major.
+Any student may elect Women's and Gender Studies as a minor in addition to their chosen major.
 The minor is excellent preparation for further study in law as well as for graduate programs in women's studies, psychology, social work, literature and education.
 Graduates with Women's and Gender Studies minors are working in a variety of fields, including business, child and family services, education, journalism and social service administration.

-• Women's and Gender Studies Minor (http://catalog.uwgb.edu/archive/2017-2018/undergraduate/programs/womens-gender-studies/minor)
+Women's and Gender Studies Minor (http://catalog.uwgb.edu/archive/2018-2019/undergraduate/programs/womens-gender-studies/minor)